 Figure 3: The vignetting effect is illustrated in the two images above, which were both captured using the same 4/3" format camera. a: Using a 12 mm focal length, 4/3" format lens produces a full image with slight dimming around the edges.
 This minor example of vignetting is due to the lens design which has decreased transmission at the edge of the lens. b: A 2/3" format lens at the same focal length produces a prominent dark ring around the photo edge.

 Thorlabs offers two interface options across our scientific camera product line: USB 3.0 and Gigabit Ethernet (GigE).
 Once other camera decisions, such as field of view and frame rates, have been made, for many of our camera types it is necessary to choose one of these interfaces.
 It is important to confirm that the computer system meets or exceeds the recommended requirements listed to the right; otherwise, dropped frames may result, particularly when streaming camera images directly to storage media.

 USB 3.0 is a standard interface available on most new PCs, which means that typically no additional hardware is required, and therefore these cameras are not sold with any computer hardware.
-For users with PCs that do not have a USB 3.0 port, a PCIe card is sold separately below.
+For users with PCs that do not have a USB 3.0 port, we offer a PCIe card.
 USB 3.0 supports a speed up to 320 MB/s and cable lengths up to 3 m, however maximum speeds can be impacted by the host PC's chipset.
 Support for multiple cameras is possible using multiple USB 3.0 ports on the PC or a USB 3.0 hub.